jochenwierum/openvpn-manager/README.md

 # Description

 OpenVPN Manager is a tool which controls OpenVPN.
-It is written in C# and uses the new management interface of OpenVPN.
+It is written in C# and uses the management interface of OpenVPN to control connections.
 Use the smart card feature in a simple way, enter passwords, monitor the OpenVPN log etc...
-The goal is to keep it simple but powerful.
+The goal is to be a simple but powerful OpenVPN GUI.

+# Want to know more?

+The [wiki pages](https://github.com/jochenwierum/openvpn-manager/wiki) contain more information.
+Feel free to contribute!

 # Download

-You can download OpenVPN Manager using the [Download section](https://github.com/jochenwierum/openvpn-manager/downloads)
+You can download OpenVPN Manager using the [download section](https://github.com/jochenwierum/openvpn-manager/downloads).

 # License